Shannon family

 The Shannon family is an American family whose members are best known for their involvement in reality television.
-The family first appeared on TV in 2011, when June "Mama June" Shannon and her at-the-time five-year-old daughter, Alana "Honey Boo Boo" Thompson, appeared on the TLC series, Toddlers & Tiaras.
+The family first appeared on reality television in 2011, when June "Mama June" Shannon and her then-six-year-old daughter, Alana "Honey Boo Boo" Thompson, appeared on the TLC series, Toddlers & Tiaras.
+The family then got its own spin-off show in 2012 on TLC, Here Comes Honey Boo Boo.
+After its cancellation, a spin-off series Mama June: From Not to Hot premiered in 2017 on We TV.
+It has since been rebranded Mama June: Road to Redemption and Mama June: Family Crisis.